Increased value creation through collaboration

 - Strategy worked out and supported in Digital Forum

-- Work group established to facilitate reporting format for CO2, Methane and NOX
+- Work group concluded on standard for reporting of CO2, Methane and NOX in licenses

 - Data architecture to be established Q1 2022